purescript/documentation/errors/NoInstanceFound.md

 ### Exhaustivity Errors

-The `NoInstanceFound` error occurs when a pattern matching definition has **non-exhaustive** patterns.
+The `NoInstanceFound` error can also occur when a pattern matching definition has **non-exhaustive** patterns.

 As an example of this situation, consider the following definition: